Preparing to fly with kids with autism

 (CNN)The airport security line has become routine, if still stressful, for most travelers these days.

 "Shoes and belts in a plastic bin!"
-TSA agents shout.
+TSA officers shout.
 "Laptops in a separate bin!"
 Lines snake through the terminal.
 Frustrated passengers anxiously check the time as they inch closer to the glass and metal X-ray scanners.

 It can be tough for even an experienced traveler, but for those with developmental disabilities, including autism, the experience can be overwhelming.